Explore this content with AI:

-A custom audience is any group of people who have already interacted with your business in some capacity, whether visited your website, watched a video, chatted with your Instagram account, or registered for your newsletter.
+A custom audience is any group of people who have already interacted with your business in some capacity, whether they visited your website, watched a video, chatted with your Instagram account, or registered for your newsletter.
 Custom audiences help you concentrate your ad expenditure on warm leads—people more likely to convert—instead of cold audiences.

-Using Meta ads Manager—previously Facebook Ads Manager—you build these audiences and may use them for Facebook and Instagram advertising.
+Using Meta Ads Manager—previously Facebook Ads Manager—you build these audiences and may use them for Facebook and Instagram advertising.
 If you take ROI seriously, this is a must-have capability.

-Why Custom Audiences Matter?
+Why Do Custom Audiences Matter?

 They are so useful that smart marketers swear by them: